edumserrano/dotnet-sdk-extensions/docs/unit-tests/http-mocking-unit-tests.md

 Another solution is to take control of the `HttpMessageHandler` used by the `HttpClient` so that you can chose how the `HttpClient` responds.
 The rest of this document will show an implementation of this.

+## Requirements

+You will have to add the [DotNet-Sdk-Extensions-Testing](https://www.nuget.org/packages/DotNet-Sdk-Extensions-Testing) nuget to your test project.

 ## How to use

 Let's assume that the class that you want to unit test is a class called `MyAwesomeOutboundDependency`.
 The `MyAwesomeOutboundDependency` takes in an `HttpClient` as a dependency on its constructor and then uses that `HttpClient` to make some http calls.